fiirefly24/belajar-python/definition.md

         outer loop:
             inner loop:

+## Collection
+    single variable used to store multiple values
+        List    = [] ordered and changeable.
+Duplicates Ok Set     = {} unordered and immutable, but Add/remove OK.
+        Tuple   = () ordered and unchangeable.
+Duplicates Ok.
+Faster

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.